What is My Cat Thinking? Cat Lovers, You’re Going to Love this Book!

 • Inspect toys just as you would inspect them for a child.
 Think of each conceivable possibility – will this small piece come off…. can that get wrapped around her/his neck… that sort of thing.

 • I love the tip above about securing their towers and condos to the wall.
 Just because you don’t think it could possibly topple over doesn’t mean it won’t.
 I never in a gazillion years believed Alexa would be able to turn an ironing board over on herself, but she sure managed.
-(Yes, as a matter of fact, she does have to be watched like a toddler!)
-In fact, we have bamboo shelves in the kitchen that she occasionally likes to climb, I need my husband to anchor them to the wall.
-Our little girl is more of a busy body than Prissy ever was.
-Prissy rarely climbed anything beyond the couch or the nearest bed.
-Alexa’s convinced she’s part mountain lion.
+Yes, as a matter of fact, she does have to be watched like a toddler.

 • Watch out for newspaper left lying around.
 If your cat is as inquisitive or playful as Alexa (Heaven help you), they probably like to attack the paper and see how fast they can shred it.
 Little pieces of newspaper can get stuck on the back of the cat’s tongue and become a choking hazard quickly.